lwurl/cse-20289-sp18-project/README.md

 Errata
 ------

-Summary of things that don't work (quite right).
 The website is working correctly online.
-We are not able to pass three of the tests in test_spidey.
-While we were never able to quite figure out what we were missing in handle errors part of the tests, we were able to handle the Brose Requests until recently when we got the Cowsay to work on the internet again.
+We are not able to pass three of the tests in test_spidey dealing with handling errors.
+While we were never able to quite figure out what we were missing in handle errors part of the tests, we weren't able to handle the Brose Requests until recently when we got the Cowsay to work on our browser but now that is working correctly.
+We do have some memory errors that occur when certain parts of the server are accessed.

 Contributions
 -------------

-Enumeration of the contributions of each group member.

 Sam, Luke, and James all each worked on pieces individually prior to sharing the with the group.
 Each person took between 2 and three of the files to try